daurnimator/ldbus/README.md

 # Installation

-ldbus is on moonrocks: https://luarocks.org/modules/daurnimator/ldbus
+ldbus is on luarocks: https://luarocks.org/modules/daurnimator/ldbus

 Install via luarocks, you will need to provide paths to `dbus/dbus.h` and `dbus/dbus-arch-deps.h`